Urban-Meteorology-Reading/muhd-meta/source/index.rst

    :target: https://umep-workshop.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

 Welcome to the MUHD meta-data site!

+This site contains all metadata on sites and instruments that have gone into this database.
+See the :ref:`reference_guide` for information on how to interpret this metadata.